Testimonials

 to face other people.

-My encounter with Shiseido Life Quality Makeup was through an introduction from the hospital.
+I learned about Shiseido Life Quality Makeup through an introduction from the hospital.
 Even after I was out of the hospital, I visited regularly, and during a consultation, I was told by my attending doctor that Shiseido had makeup to help reduce the appearance of scars and was asked whether I would be interested in trying it.
-Thus, it all began when I met with a Shiseido staff member at the hospital.
+Thus, I met with a Shiseido staff member at the hospital.

 The reason why I decided to try makeup was because there was a period when I suffered social phobia.
-I was not the same person I used to be, as I had deformed scarring on my face and body, and I was terrified of facing other people.
+I was not the same person I used to be, as I had scarring on my face and body, and I was terrified of facing other people.
 This person with all of these wounds was not the person that I used to be.
-I believe that humans are all afraid of something new and different, and afraid of what others may think.
-By putting on makeup, I felt that maybe it would help me to become more positive, or that it would impact me in some positive way.
+I believe that all people fear something new and different, and are afraid of what others may think.
+By putting on makeup, I thought that maybe it would help me feel better, or that it would impact me in some positive way.

 My first makeup